Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 (all available at ASUA Bookstore; but you can also purchase them directly from the publisher - 3 items:

 1. Albrecht Classen, ed., Eroticism and Love in the Middle Ages.
 9th ed.
 (Mason, OH: Cengage, 2016).
-(ISBN 9781285924465).
+(ISBN 9780357154144).
 We will only use the 9th ed., so do not buy any outdated copies of earlier editions online or elsewhere.
 You can buy this book only directly from the publisher, Cengage.
+It's an ebook from now on.
+Go to D2L and purchase it through there (under Content, left-hand navigation bar).

 2. Erotic Tales of Medieval Germany.
 Selected and trans. by Albrecht Classen.
 2nd ed. only!
 (2007; Tempe: Arizona Center for Medieval and Renaissance Studies, 2009) - this is available from the University bookstore.